Provenance: Archaeology, anthropology, and paleontology

 Evidence of provenance in the more general sense can be of importance in archaeology.
 Fakes are not unknown, and finds are sometimes removed from the context in which they were found without documentation, reducing their value to science.
 Even when apparently discovered in situ, archaeological finds are treated with caution.
-The provenience of a find may not be properly represented by the context in which it was found (e.g. due to stratigraphic layers being disturbed by erosion, earthquakes, or ancient reconstruction or other disturbance at a site.
-Artifacts can also be moved through looting as well as trade, far from their place of origin and long before modern rediscovery.
+The provenience of a find may not be properly represented by the context in which it was found, e.g. due to stratigraphic layers being disturbed by erosion, earthquakes, or ancient reconstruction or other disturbance at a site.

+Artifacts can be moved through looting as well as trade, far from their place of origin and long before modern rediscovery.
 Many source nations have passed legislation forbidding the domestic trade in cultural heritage.
 Further research is often required to establish the true provenance and legal status of a find, and what the relationship is between the exact provenience and the overall provenance.

 In paleontology and paleoanthropology, it is recognized that fossils can also move from their primary context and are sometimes found, apparently in-situ, in deposits to which they do not belong because they have been moved, for example, by the erosion of nearby but different outcrops.
 It is unclear how strictly paleontology maintains the provenience and provenance distinction.
-For example, a short glossary at a website (primarily aimed at young students) of the American Museum of Natural History treats the terms as synonymous, while scholarly paleontology works make frequent use of provenience in the same precise sense as used in archaeology and paleoanthropology.
+For example, a short glossary at a website, primarily aimed at young students, of the American Museum of Natural History treats the terms as synonymous, while scholarly paleontology works make frequent use of provenience in the same precise sense as used in archaeology and paleoanthropology.

 While exacting details of a find's provenience are primarily of use to scientific researchers, most natural history and archaeology museums also make strenuous efforts to record how the items in their collections were acquired.
 These records are often of use in helping to establish a chain of provenance.

 Data provenance

 Scientific research is generally held to be of good provenance when it is documented in detail sufficient to allow reproducibility.
 Scientific workflow systems assist scientists and programmers with tracking their data through all transformations, analyses, and interpretations.
 Data sets are reliable when the processes used to create them are reproducible and analyzable for defects.
 Security researchers are interested in data provenance because it can analyze suspicious data and make large opaque systems transparent.

 Current initiatives to effectively manage, share, and reuse ecological data are indicative of the increasing importance of data provenance.
 Examples of these initiatives are National Science Foundation Datanet projects, DataONE and Data Conservancy, as well as the U.S. Global Change Research Program.
 Some international academic consortia, such as the Research Data Alliance, have specific groups to tackle issues of provenance.
 In that case it is the Research Data Provenance Interest Group.